Hungarian Fresh Pasta:

 (click to enlarge)

-Noodles are use in a great many Hungarian dishes, cut into many sizes.
+Noodles are now used in a great many Hungarian dishes, cut into many sizes.

 1. Roll dough balls out as thin as you can on a floured board and let dry for a little while.
-Slice to the desired width, which may be wide or may be as narrow as you can cut it.
+Slice to the desired width, which may be wide or may be as narrow as you can cut it, or may be small squares.

-2. Spread out on a baking sheet or hang over a pin or wire (depending on shape) and let dry for about 1/2 hour, shuffling occasionally for even drying if on a baking sheet.
+2. Spread out on a towel or hang over a pin or wire (depending on shape) and let dry for about 1/2 hour, shuffling occasionally for even drying if on a towel sheet.

 NOTES: